Wooster Square Park

-Despite the pandemic – and even some late winter snowfalls – people have been really enjoying the neighborhood.
+Despite the pandemic, people still enjoy the neighborhood.
 Wearing masks, they bring their pizzas from Wooster Street to the Park, where it is easy to relax and be socially distant.
-Kids (with masks on, too!) run and ride trikes, scooters, and bikes.
+Kids (with masks on, too!) run and rode trikes, scooters, and bikes.
 People toss balls with care.
-Musicians are invited to play and people come out to enjoy. (see image below)
+Musicians are invited to play and people come out to enjoy.